marcelinollano/twitterpurge/README.md

 ## License

 Do whatever you want with the script, after all the heavy lifting is done by the [Twitter gem](https://github.com/sferik/twitter) which is not my work at all.
+I did the little illustration in [Procreate](http://procreate.si), you can also do whatever with it.
 Twitter is a trademark and is copyright of their respective owners.